gabrielalaa/Assignment-2/README.md

 ### Welcome to the McDonald's System Project
 This project is about building a system for McDonald's that helps employees and customers interact more effectively.
 Employees can change the menu as needed, and customers can place their orders through a simple interface.
+You can find more information about this project and how I planned it in the document **Proposal For Second Project**.

 ### What does the system do?
 * Add, get, update and remove employees which are stored in a database.
 * Add, get, update, and remove customers which are stored in a database.

 ### Behind the Scenes
-* I used an existing layout like we did for the previous project
+* I used an existing layout like we did for the previous project (Assignment-1)
 * I set up an API that lets the front-end of the application communicate with the database
 * I tested the system (the agency which contains my methods) using `pytest` to make sure some of the things work as I expected
 * I created a connection between clients and menu using a basic socket.
 They can place orders.
 After each order, all the changes will appear in databases.